 Following the Incorporation of the parent charity on 1 September 2009, the Foundation's charity number changed to 1131425/2.
 The School has a wholly owned non-charitable subsidiary company, Oakham School Enterprises Limited (OSEL) which actively traded throughout the year.
 The Elizabethan Trust is a separate charitable entity which exists to support the aims of Oakham School.
-With one exception, The Elizabethan Trust has common trustees with those of the School.
-The Trustees of Oakham School reviewed the relationship with the Elizabethan Trust in 2017 and consider that effectively the School has control over the activities of the Trust.
+With one exception, a former Trustee of the School who resigned from The Elizabethan Trust in May 2019, The Elizabethan Trust has common trustees with those of the School.
+The Trustees of Oakham School reviewed the relationship with the Elizabethan Trust in 2018 and consider that effectively the School has control over the activities of the Trust.
 On this basis, the activities of the Trust have been consolidated into the financial statements of the School, as they were last year.